diaid83/codingbat/README.md

 # codingbat
-My solutions to CodingBat challenges.
+My Java solutions to CodingBat challenges.
 I will add more as I solve them.

 | #  | Sections |Status |
 | :------: | :------------:|:------------: |